 - All petitions should be signed by you.
 The Committee will not review petitions submitted without this signature.

-- The petition and supporting documentation should be submitted to the Student Advocacy & Support Services Center in the Bedford Building-room 2032.
-If you choose to leave your petition with a faculty or staff member elsewhere in the College, it is your responsibility to make sure that it is delivered to the Student Advocacy & Support Services Center.
+- The petition and supporting documentation should be submitted to the Academic Advising Center -room S220.
+If you choose to leave your petition with a faculty or staff member elsewhere in the College, it is your responsibility to make sure that it is delivered to the Academic Advising Center.

 - The Committee meets once a month to review petitions in the order that they are received.
 Your petition may not be reviewed the same month that you submit it.
 When it is reviewed, you will receive the pink copy of the petition form signed by the Committee chair, indicating the Committee's decision.

-Contact the Student Advocacy & Support Services Center if you have any questions about the above procedures.
+Contact the Academic Advising Center if you have any questions about the above procedures.